OpenSourceEconomics/grmpy/docs/tutorial.rst

 **Choice Parameters**

 Individuals have an incentive to select themselves in the treatment group if their associated surplus is positive.
 The surplus :math:`S` is defined as the  difference between their outputs :math:`Y_1` and :math:`Y_0` minus the subjective costs :math:`C` for selecting into treatment.
-Their specific choice is defined as a dummy variable :math:`D`.
+Their specific choice is illustrated as a dummy variable :math:`D`.

 .. math::
         S & = Y_1 - Y_0 - C\\